A robust BFGS algorithm for unconstrained nonlinear optimization problems: Implementation and Numerical Test

 This setting is selected to ensure that the BFGS implementation {\tt fminunc} will have enough iterations either to converge or to fail.

-We conducted tests for both {\tt mBFGS} and {\tt fminunc} against the {CUTE} test problem set, which is downloaded from the Princeton test problem collections \cite{web}.
-Since the {CUTE} test set is presented in AMPL mod-files, we first convert AMPL mod-files into nl-files so that Matlab functions can read the CUTE models, then we use Matlab functions {\tt mBFGS} and {\tt fminunc} to read the nl-files and solve these test problems.
+We conducted tests for both {\tt mBFGS} and {\tt fminunc} using the {CUTEst} test problem set, which is downloaded from the Princeton test problem collections \cite{web}.
+Since the {CUTEst} test set is presented in AMPL mod-files, we first convert AMPL mod-files into nl-files so that Matlab functions can read the CUTEst models, then we use Matlab functions {\tt mBFGS} and {\tt fminunc} to read the nl-files and solve these test problems.
 The objective function is calculated from AMPL command $\mbox{[f,c] = amplfunc(x,0)}$.
 The gradient function is calculated from AMPL command $\mbox{[g,Jac] = amplfunc(x,1)}$.
 Both {\tt mBFGS} and {\tt fminunc} use these values in the optimization algorithms.
-Because of the restriction of the conversion software which converts mod-files to nl-files, the test is done for all CUTE unconstrained optimization problems whose sizes are less than $300$.
-The test uses the initial points provided by the {CUTE} test problem set, we record the calculated objective function values, the norms of the gradients at the final points, and the iteration numbers for these tested problems.
+The test uses the initial points provided by the {CUTEst} test problem set, we record the calculated objective function values, the norms of the gradients at the final points, and the iteration numbers for these tested problems.
 We present this test results in Table 1.
-In this table, {\tt iter} stands for the number of total iterations used by the algorithm; {\tt obj} is the value of the objective function achieved at the end of the iterations; {\tt gradient} is the norm of the gradient at the end of the iterations.
+In this table, {\tt iter} stands for the number of total iterations used by the algorithm; {\tt obj} is the value of the objective function achieved at the end of the iterations; {\tt gradient} is the norm of the gradient achieved at the end of the iterations.

+Because the implementations of different algorithms do not use the same language (Matlab is a interpreted language which is slower than compiled language such as C/C++ and Fortran), it is normally not easy to have a fair comparison for different algorithms with different implementations.
+Fortunately, the analysis in Remark \ref{efficiency} indicated that the computational cost of the robust BFGS in each iteration is almost the same as the traditional BFGS, therefore, it makes sense to compare the iteration counts among different algorithms.

+Table 1 compares the traditional BFGS algorithm implemented in Matlab optimization toolbox {\tt fminunc} and the robust BFGS implemented in {\tt mBFGS}.
+(Please note that {\tt fminunc} is also a compiled code but {\tt mBFGS} is an interpreted code.
+Also the stopping criterion for {\tt mBFGS} is $\epsilon=0.00001$ .)